 Supporting organizations fill a number of key roles in the effort, including:

 Network Administrator (VentureWell) – Responsible for the overall functioning and coordination of the Frontier Set members.
 This includes work of a connector to identify areas of mutual interest/concern, and to facilitate learning opportunities especially across institutional types and contexts that would not normally interact.

-Data Partner (Coffey Consulting and National Student Clearinghouse) – Gathers and aggregates progress data on key performance indicators to advance both intra-institutional and cross-institutional learning.
+Data Partner (National Student Clearinghouse) – Gathers and aggregates progress data on key performance indicators to advance both intra-institutional and cross-institutional learning.

 Evaluator (American Institutes for Research) – Synthesizes learning from member institutions and feeds learning back to members.

 WHAT ARE THE GOALS?

 The Frontier Set is working toward three interconnected goals:

 - Improve student outcomes and continue progress toward closing attainment gaps at member campuses and systems.

 - Share insights and resources with additional campuses and systems to spur demand for new models.